 In 1962, Montakhab Al Shorta became Aliyat Al Shorta (Police Machinery) and they were organised under the Police Games Directorate (up until the formation of the club as a sports club in 1974).
 It was during their time as Aliyat Al Shorta that the club were most successful, winning six League of the Institutes titles in the space of ten years.
 The first came in the 1962-63 season, with the sixth coming in the 1971-72 season.
 In 1971, Aliyat Al Shorta reached the final of the Asian Champion Club Tournament and were set to face Israeli club Maccabi Tel Aviv.
 However, Aliyat Al Shorta refused to play the Israeli side for political reasons and therefore automatically lost the game.

 In 1974, Aliyat Al Shorta merged with the other two Police teams in Iraq (Shorta Al Najda and Kuliya Al Shorta) to form the sports club of Al Shorta, the only club representing the Iraqi Police force today.
 The first trophy Al Shorta won since the change was in 1976 when they won the 1976 Arab Police Quartet Championship.
 1978 saw them win it again but the tournament was under the new name of 'Arab Police Championship Cup'.
 Al Shorta won the tournament for the third and final time in 1985.
+A year later, they competed in the Saddam International Tournament but disappointingly failed to advance past the group stages.

 In between the two Arab Police Championship Cup triumphs was an even bigger one.
-Al Shorta had reached the final of one of the biggest tournaments in Asia, the Arab Champions League, against Al Nejmeh, and defeated them 4-2 on aggregate.
+Al Shorta had reached the final of one of the biggest tournaments in Asia, the Arab Champions League in 1982, against Al Nejmeh, and defeated them 4-2 on aggregate.
 Al Shorta are one of only two Iraqi sides to win this tournament.
 The next year saw Al Shorta win another tournament outside of Iraq, the President's Gold Cup, in which they defeated Malaysia 2-0 in the final.
 After this triumph, the club changed its name from 'Al Shorta' to 'Quwat Al Emen Al Dakhili' (Internal Security Forces).
 However, this name only lasted until 1984 when the name was changed back to Al Shorta and it has remained the same ever since.

 Al Shorta have reached the final of the Iraqi FA Cup on 5 occasions, however have lost every one.
 Al Shorta's first defeat was at the hands of Al Quwa Al Jawiya in 1977-78, and in 1995-96 Al Shorta lost the final to Al Zawraa.
 Another defeat to Al Quwa Al Jawiya followed the next season, and two consecutive 1-0 losses to Al Talaba in the 2001-02 and 2002-03 seasons then occured.